Magi-Nation: Creature Listing

 A bagala's fur resembles plant fiber more than animal fur; it is somewhat tougher than normal fur.
 This gives the bagala additional protection while sacrificing little in the way of extra weight or bulkiness.
 Bagala fur even sprouts leaf-like growths in places, particularly under the jaw.
 These leafy whiskers function similarly to normal feline whiskers, allowing the bagalas to sense movement of prey.

 Pack Roar (Su): When preparing for a hunt (though never while on a hunt, of course), bagalas will frequently roar to alert their fellows.
-This roar actually can be heard in the dream realm, allowing other bagalas to magine themselves into the real world to participate.
+This roar actually can be heard in the Dream Plane, allowing other bagalas to magine themselves into the real world to participate.
 Usually a pack is in either the Dream Plane or the Moonlands, but if it is split somehow, this allows the bagalas to find each other again.

 Bagala Cub